Hungarian PM pushes for state bank, rebuffs foreign critics

 "The message is clear: they want a weaker forint," said Daniel Bebesy from Budapest Fund Management.
 "The risk is that the gains we have from boosting exports will be less than the higher cost of financing our foreign currency debt."

-(Additional reporting by Sandor Peto; Writing by Michael Winfrey; Editing by Giles Elgood and Will Waterman)
+(Additional reporting by Sandor Peto; Writing by Michael Winfrey; Editing by Ruth Pitchford and Giles Elgood)